cap-js/cds-typer/README.md

 NONE
 ```

-The utility expects a path to a `.cds` file as positional parameter which serves as entry point to the model in question, e.g.:
+The utility expects (at least) one path to a `.cds` file as positional parameter which serves as entry point to the model in question, e.g.:

 ```sh
 cds-typer ./path/to/my/model/model.cds --rootDir /tmp/
 ```

+Note that you can also pass multiple paths or `"*"` as glob pattern (with quotes to circumvent expansion by the shell).
+This passes the pattern on to the compiler where the [regular resolve strategy](https://cap.cloud.sap/docs/node.js/cds-compile?q=compiler#cds-resolve) is used.

 #### Programmatically
 The main API for using _cds-typer_ within another project is contained in [`compile.js`](https://github.tools.sap/cap/cds-typer/blob/master/lib/compile.js), specifically: